U.S. Representative, Illinois

 See where Rep. Foster stands — alongside Democratic and Republican positions.

-May 21, 2026: Referred to the Committee on Energy and Commerce, and in addition to the Committees on Homeland Security, Armed Services, and Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+Jun 25, 2026: Referred to the Committee on Energy and Commerce, and in addition to the Committee on Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.

 HJRES 177 · Introduced May 7, 2026 · Finance and Financial Sector